 Allow student to choose placement option

 Some students may have a number of disability related reasons why they may need to select their placement venue.
 Some students will have difficulty travelling significant distances due to a physical or medical disability.
 Other students may not be ready for particular placement settings or types of settings such as a mental health placement or a physically demanding placement; such as A&E. Additionally, some students may opt to have a placement where there is additional support such as a Practice Tutor who also meets with the student regularly to support them on placement.
 Options can be discussed well in advance with the placement co-ordinator.Examples: Sean is training to be a teacher and has a physical disability.
-He is unable to use public transport and relies on taxis to get to College and placements.
+He is unable to use public transport and relies on taxis to get to University and placements.
 He has met with the Placement Co-ordinator to discuss placement options and was given support in identifying a suitable school close to where he lives.

 John has a physical disability and is in his first year in OT, he has a 2 week placement, and following discussion with the practice placement coordinator was able to negotiate to get a placement closer to where he lived in Dublin.

 Mary is training to be an OT and following discussion with her practice coordinator was able to request a more supportive placement environment where a Practice tutor was available weekly for additional support.

 Most placements will be accessible, however, there are still a few inaccessible placements and these should be avoided if at all possible.
 It is useful to have a list of all accessible locations available and if a pre-placement meeting is suggested this will allow for correct choice of placement sites.
 Students with physical, mobility or fatigue issues may find the placement environment difficulty to manage and this should be taken in to account when organising placement locations.
 Students will be encouraged to discuss physical needs when planning their placement with the placement co-ordinator on their course.